Bounds for Hardness Condensation in the Query Model: Introduction

+For example, consider the measure of query complexity of Boolean functions, which is studied by \cite{GoosNR024}.
+For $f\colon\boolfn{n}$, the query complexity $\dqc(f)$ of $f$ is the minimum number of queries made by a deterministic decision tree algorithm computing $f$ in the worst-case over all inputs $x \in \{0,1\}^n$.
+Following the above definition (also from \cite{GoosNR024}), we say that $f$ condenses to $k$ variables with respect to the measure of deterministic query complexity if there exists a partial assignment $\rho\colon [n]\to\zonep$ with $|\rho^{-1}(\ast)|=k$, such that the restricted function $f|_\rho$ on $k$ variables has large query complexity, i.e., $\dqc(f|_\rho) = \Theta(k)$.
+The hardness condensation question, w.r.t.~$\dqc(\cdot)$, then asks if $\dqc(\cdot)$ condenses losslessly.

-The authors of \cite{GoosNR024} studied the question whether every $f$ can be condensed losslessly.
-They answered it in the negative.
+The authors of \cite{GoosNR024} answered the aforementioned question in the negative.
 That is, they showed a function $f$ such that for every restriction $\rho$ that fixes all but at most $O(\dqc(f))$ variables, the query complexity $\dqc(f|_\rho)$ of the restricted function $f|_\rho$ is $\tilde{O}(\dqc(f)^{3/4})$ (where $\tilde{O}$ hides polylog factors in $\dqc(f)$).
 In other words, deterministic (and even randomized) query complexity cannot be condensed losslessly in general.
 The authors wondered if there is a function that witnesses greater loss, i.e., for which the hardness is even less condensible.
 Observe that the best possible bound cannot be better than $O(\dqc(f)^{1/3})$.
-It follows from the fact that every $f$ condenses to $\deg(f)$ variables\footnote{Consider a monomial $\mathfrak{m}$ of maximum degree $\deg(f)$ in the unique real polynomial representing $f$.
+Indeed, it follows from the fact that every $f$ condenses to $\deg(f)$ variables\footnote{Consider a monomial $\mathfrak{m}$ of maximum degree $\deg(f)$ in the unique real polynomial representing $f$.
 Let $\rho$ be a restriction that fixes all variables except the ones in $\mathfrak{m}$.
 Then $\dqc(f|_\rho) = \deg(f|_\rho)=\deg(f)$.} and $\deg(f) \geq \dqc(f)^{1/3}$ \cite{Midri04}.
-In \cite{GoosNR024}, the authors left open, among other things, the problem of closing this gap and verifying lossless condensation for other decision tree measures like, block sensitivity, certificate complexity, unambiguous certificate complexity, etc.
+In \cite{GoosNR024}, the authors left open, among other things, the problem of closing this gap and verifying lossless condensation for other decision tree based measures like, block sensitivity, certificate complexity, unambiguous certificate complexity, etc.